nataliethistime/songdown/README.md

 Changes
 =======

+### v1.2.1
+- Fixed errors when a song didn't exist.

 ### v1.2.0 (2014/11/20)
 - Implemented using of a local version of songdown-songs if available.
 Essentially allowing off-line editing of songdown files which can then be pushed to Github when ready.
 - Fixed a bug where a split chord would cause transposing to fail.